 - Teacher of food preservation for numerous organizations

 - Leads medicinal and edible plant workshops around the world

 Leda has been preserving food and foraging since she was a kid, learning at her great-grandmother's side.
 She teaches food preservation and other food-related topics for the New York Botanical Garden, the Brooklyn Botanic Garden, Green Edge Collaborative, Genesis Farm, Just Food, and several other organizations.
 She also leads foraging tours around the world.

-Leda has a certification in Ethnobotany from the New York Botanical Garden(ethno=people, botany=plants.
-Putting them together equals what people do with plants, e.g. food).
+Leda has a certification in ethnobotany from the New York Botanical Garden.
+Ethnobotany is the science of what people do with plants, such as using them for food.

 She has an honorary doctorate in fine arts for writing from La Universidad Leonardo da Vinci in El Salvador, and is the recipient of Adelphi University's Teaching Excellence Award.